snimu/snimu.github.io/_posts/2025-08-11-modded-nanogpt-lambdas.md

 1. Layers 0-2, which are affected very weakly by the value embeddings (by only around 10%)
 2. Layers 13 and 14, which are affected fairly strongly by the value embeddings (by around 25%)
 3. Layer 15, which uses its value embeddings almost as strongly as its input from the residual stream (with around 45% intensity)

-The last point is very interesting, because as we saw before, the last layer already mixes the original embeddings into the residual stream at its input with about 50% magnitude.
-That's a lot of fixed values that don't depend on the token-order at all!

 ---